“Krissy, do you have a shampoo recipe?”

 Well, DIY conditioning is much easier, and universally accepted.
 A simple coconut oil (the type that solidifies) application is great for the hair.
 Just don’t go overboard or you’ll be a greasy mess.
 A little (like, tiny) blob on your palms, run through the ends and brushed through is all that’s required.
 You could also use argan oil – our hair loves that gorgeous oil.

 You can also treat your hair with some yoghurt and honey, egg, milk and olive oil, etc…

-Here are a few hair care product brands I believe to be awesome, or the best of the bunch…
+Here are a few hair care product brands I believe to be the best of the bunch…

-Ethique shampoo bars!
+My absolute favourite – Ethique shampoo bars!
 What’s not to love about this brand?
 No plastic, easy to travel with, effective and no super-nasty nasties, that I am aware of.
-(Note: I do believe they use sodium coco-sulfate, and while it doesn’t rate poorly on the toxin ladder just yet, I do think it is lacking research and may be slipping through loopholes for now.)
+Note: I do believe they use sodium coco-sulfate, and while it doesn’t rate poorly on the toxin ladder just yet, I do think it is lacking research and may be slipping through loopholes for now.)